nimbly/Throttler/README.md

 ```

 ### Throttler

-Instantiate the throttler by passing in a storage adapter instance.
+Instantiate Throttler by passing in a storage adapter instance.

 ```php